qidi-community/Plus4-Wiki/content/customisable_qidibox_firmware/README.md

 Now click `SAVE & RESTART`

+After the printer has restarted (hopefully no errors show up - if they do, address them), then you will need to power-cycle the printer to activate the new firmware changes.

 ## Update your slicer's Plus 4 macros

 Within the `Machine start G-code` section ensure that the `PRINT_START` line has `EXTRUDER=[initial_no_support_extruder]` appended to it, such that it appears like so: